bartswierz/learning-game/README.md

 - Created a custom Text to Speech component from scratch using the MDN Web Docs for, "SpeechSynthesisUtterance()" method.
 The TextToSpeech component takes in a text prop and language prop that allows us to dynamically set text and voice language depending on which language the user has set.
 The default is English("en-US").

 - Using Zustand Store -> useTTSStore that contains language and setLanguage state which is updated upon the user changing the language in the navigation.
 See LanguageList component
+- We import in the constant Text to speech data object for the operations and pass that down into header.
-- Once it is updated, we retrieve it from the Store within the Header component and pass it into the TextToSpeech component
+- Within, the Header component we retrieve the set language from out store and pass it into the TextToSpeech component by matching the objects key value via tts -> passed from Problems.tsx to Header.tsx and ttsLanguage -> the value retrieve from the store = (ex. tts[ttsLanguage] = "en-US")
   - const ttsLanguage: LanguageType = useTTSStore((state) => state.language); // Header.tsx - Line 19
     - LanguageType = "en-US" | "es" | "pl" | "de" | "fr"; // types.ts - Line 79
   - TextToSpeech text={tts[ttsLanguage]} language={ttsLanguage} // Header.tsx - Line 29